 We track the amount of energy we supply to customers, and have many initiatives to help them save energy.

 In our Our Sustainability Plan And Goals we have a goal to achieve a cumulative reduction in customer energy consumption of 15,000 gigawatt-hours (equivalent to the annual usage of 1.25 million homes), and achieve a cumulative reduction in peak demand of 4,800 megawatts (MW) (equivalent to eight 600-MW power plants) by 2020.
-Click reveal in the Innovative Products and Services section of the Plan for an update.
+Click Show Goals in the Customers section of the Plan for an update.

 |Energy intensity and reduction||